Profile

 Proof Piece

-It shows how disconnected intake, workflow, field activity, reporting, and leadership visibility can become a clearer operating environment when the work is designed as a system.
+It is a concept build for how disconnected intake, workflow, field activity, reporting, and leadership visibility can become a clearer operating environment when the work is designed as a system.

 The point is not complexity.
 The point is fewer blind spots and a business that is easier to run.